What Is a 457(b)?

 Can I roll a 457(b) into a 401(k)?

 If your plan is a governmental 457(b), you will be able to roll your funds over to a 401(k) or similar retirement account.
-But, if you have a non-governmental account, you won’t be able to do so.
+But, if you have a non-governmental account, you generally won’t be able to do so because non-governmental 457(b) assets remain the property of the employer and are subject to their creditors.

 Do employers match 457(b) contributions?

-Unlike a 403(b) or 401(k), most employers don’t match 457(b) contributions.
-This is one of the most notable disadvantages of this type of retirement plan because it can lessen how much you have in your count in comparison to other account types.
+Unlike a 403(b) or 401(k), some employers don’t match 457(b) contributions.
+This is one of the most notable disadvantages of this type of retirement plan because it can lessen how much you have in your account in comparison to other account types.

 What is the maximum contribution for a 457(b)?